François-Édouard Picot

-François-Édouard Picot ([fʁɑ̃swa edwaʁ piko]; 10 October 1786 in Paris – 15 March 1868 in Paris) was a French painter during the July Monarchy, painting mythological, religious and historical subjects.
+François-Édouard Picot ([fʁɑ̃swa edwaʁ piko]; 10 October 1786 – 15 March 1868) was a French painter during the July Monarchy, painting mythological, religious and historical subjects.

 Life

-Born in Paris, Picot won the Prix de Rome painting scholarship in 1813, and gained success at the 1819 Salon with his neoclassical L'Amour et Psyché (Louvre).
+Born in Paris, Picot studied with François-André Vincent and Jacques-Louis David.
+He won the Prix de Rome painting scholarship in 1813, and gained success at the 1819 Salon with his neoclassical L'Amour et Psyché (Louvre).